Farm work in Australia

 - Have access to approximately $900 Australian dollars in cash or on card when you arrive (we recommend you have extra emergency funds) – this is for travel costs, work clothes and food and tourist activities in Noosa.

 - Flight to Brisbane (we can book for you).

 - Cost of changing your flight if you need to.

-- Appropriate clothing (we will advise and these can be purchased in Australia).
+- Appropriate clothing and work boots (we will advise and these can be purchased in Australia).

-- Living costs (hostel and food costs) while not working i.e. when travelling over several days to a job or if you are in between jobs.
+- Living costs (hostel and food costs) when not working i.e. when travelling over several days to a job or if you are in between jobs.